How the New Oral GLP-1 Weight Loss Medications Work

 Dosage Timing

 If you’re thinking about trying the new weight loss pill instead of the weekly injection, you may need to rethink your morning routine.
 Unlike the injection, which can be given at any time, the pill requires a strict fasting window.
-You need to take it on an empty stomach with no more than 4 ounces (oz) of plain water, and wait at least 30 minutes before eating breakfast or drinking a cup of coffee.
+You need to take it on an empty stomach with no more than 4 ounces (oz) of plain water and wait at least 30 minutes before eating breakfast or drinking a cup of coffee.

-“The SNAC matrix changes the pH locally where it hits the stomach lining, and this allows absorption,” says W. Timothy Garvey, MD, professor of medicine and director of The University of Alabama at Birmingham’s Diabetes Research Center.
+“The SNAC matrix changes the pH locally where it hits the stomach lining, and this allows absorption,” says W. Timothy Garvey, MD, professor of medicine and director of the University of Alabama at Birmingham’s Diabetes Research Center.
 “Food prevents this interaction.”

 If you eat too soon after taking the pill, food surrounds it in your stomach.
 That keeps the medication from touching your stomach lining the way it needs to in order to work, says Velayati.
 Similarly, drinking too much water can dilute the SNAC buffer, and the medication will simply be digested and wasted.